maubuz/2W6-Notes/docs/wk12/javascript_quirks.md

 ### WTF JavaScript (humour & quirks)

-JavaScript has some particularities, specially if you are coming from other languages.

-A good place to celebrate JavaScript quirks is [wtfjs.com](https://wtfjs.com/), where you will find a list of unexpected behavirous.
+A good place to celebrate JavaScript quirks is [wtfjs.com](https://wtfjs.com/), where you will find a list of unexpected behaviors.

 <br>